yegorsokolov/MT5/README.md

 ### Python runtime compatibility

-The toolkit now targets CPython 3.10 through 3.13.
-Optional integrations such as LightGBM and uvloop degrade gracefully: when wheels are not available the training pipeline switches to a scikit-learn gradient boosting fallback and records the missing modules inside the checkpoint metadata for later recovery.
+The toolkit now targets CPython 3.13 exclusively.
+Optional integrations such as LightGBM still degrade gracefully: when wheels are not available the training pipeline switches to a scikit-learn gradient boosting fallback and records the missing modules inside the checkpoint metadata for later recovery.
+Components that previously relied on `uvloop`, Ray or torch-geometric now ship with pure-Python fallbacks so the project remains fully operational without Python 3.12-era wheels.
-The dependency list automatically skips uvloop on Python 3.13 where upstream support is still stabilising.

 Run `python -m utils.environment --json` to confirm both interpreter and hardware meet the minimum requirements.
 The training routine executes the same